 When the competition begins, each team will be given 5 computer problems to solve.
 Team members may work on these problems in any order and in any manner they choose.
 There will be 3 hours to work on these solutions.

 HackerRank will be used to host the competition.
-The competition on HackerRank is hosted by the ACM and the questions are also created by the University of Iowa ACM Chapter.
-HackRank will be the way to submit code and it will automatically judge the problems.
+The competition on HackerRank is hosted, and questions created, by the University of Iowa ACM Student Chapter.
+HackerRank will be the way to submit code and it will automatically judge the problems.
 Feel free to check out the example competition: www.hackerrank.com/hcpc17-example-competition.
 During the competition, each team can use their own IDE or program to practice, but the code must work and be submitted in HackerRank.
 HackerRank supports almost any language.

 Each team may run their program using their own test data files as many times as they wish, there is an option to do this within HackerRank, or teams can try this on their own.
 We urge you to use the sample provided with each problem statement, but do not assume that because your program works with the sample data that it will work with the actual competition test data.
 More test cases will be released as "hints" to the problem as the competition goes on if necessary.
 This will help verify your code; however, test your programs very carefully before submitting them for judging.